krystalan/K-SportsSum/README.md

 # Knowledge Enhanced Sports Game Summarization

-Cooming Soon! :)
+### 1. K-SportsSum Dataset

-Data will be released after approval process.
+Data will be released after approval process.（Before the Spring Festival）

+### 2. Baseline Model Construction

+### 3. KES model
-Code will be published once the author of this repo has time.
+Code will be published once the author of this repo has time. （Around conference date of WSDM'22）

-## Existing Works
+### 4. Existing Works
+To facilitate researchers to efficiently comprehend and follow the Sports Game Summarization task, we write a Chinese survey post: [《体育赛事摘要任务概览》](https://mp.weixin.qq.com/s/EidRYB_80AhRclz-mryVhQ), where we also discuss some future directions and give our thoughts.

+We list and classify existing works of Sports Game Summarization:

 | Paper | Conference/Journal | Data/Code | Category |
 | :--: | :--: | :--: | :--: |